uiriansan/SilentSDDM/FIXES.md

-*FIX*: FIX: Visual bug with the avatar – if the user uploads an image that is too large, the avatar appears distorted.
+*FIX*: Visual bug with the avatar – if the user uploads an image that is too large, the avatar appears distorted.
 The code below fixes this and works similarly to the CSS property `object-fit: cover;`.

 *FIX*: Visual bug when using any language other than English:
 In the shutdown menu, the container collapses and the buttons appear distorted.